learn-co-curriculum/cssi-teacher-bootcamp/day-02/app-engine.md

 ], debug=True)
 ```

 MainHandler and CountHandler both respond in different ways.
+Ask students:
-Ask what MainHandler will do? (displays "Hello World")
+* What MainHandler will do? (displays "Hello World")
-What will CountHandler do? (print 1-10).
+* What will CountHandler do? (print 1-10).
-What url will run the CountHandler? (/count)
+* What url will run the CountHandler? (/count)

 As a class, students will work in pairs to add at least one other  handler/route.